Boubou (clothing)

-The Senegalese boubou, a variation on the grand boubou described below, is also known as the Senegalese kaftan.
+The Senegalese boubou, also called grand boubou in French described below, is also known as the Senegalese kaftan.
 The female version worn in some communities is also known as a m'boubou or kaftan.

 History

-Its origin lies with the clothing style of the Tuareg, Songhai-Zarma, Hausa, Kanuri, Toubou, and other trans-Saharan and Sahelian trading groups who used the robe as a practical means of protection from both elements (the harsh sun of the day and sub-freezing temperatures at night) while traversing the Sahara desert.
-The babban-riga/boubou was often paired with a large turban that covered the entire face, save for the eyes, known as Alasho in Hausa, Tagelmust in Tuareg, or Litham in Arabic.
+Its origin lies with the clothing style of the Wolof, Mande, Songhai-Zarma, Hausa, Kanuri, Toubou, and other trans-Saharan and Sahelian trading groups who used the robe as a practical means of protection from both elements (the harsh sun of the day and sub-freezing temperatures at night) while traversing the Sahara desert.
+The babban-riga/boubou or Kulwu was often paired with a large turban that covered the entire face, save for the eyes, known as Alasho in Hausa, Tagelmust in Tuareg, or Litham in Arabic.
 The nobility of 12th and 13th-century Mali, the 14th century Hausa Bakwai and Songhai Empires, then adopted this dress combination as a status symbol, as opposed to the traditional sleeveless or short-sleeved smocks (nowadays known as dashiki or Ghanaian smocks) worn by ordinary people/non-royals, or the Senegalese kaftan, a variant of the Arab thawb.
-The use of the boubou/babban-riga as clothing became widespread among West African Muslims with the migration of Hausa, Fulani and Dyula long-distance traders and Islamic preachers in and around Muslim regions of West Africa in the 1400s and even more rapidly in less Islamized areas after the Fulani Jihads of the 19th century and subsequent French and British colonization.
+The use of the boubou/babban-riga/Kulwu as clothing became widespread among West African Muslims with the migration of Kanuri, Hausa, Fulani and Dyula long-distance traders and Kanuri Islamic preachers in and around Muslim regions of West Africa in the 1400s and even more rapidly in less Islamized areas after the Fulani Jihads of the 19th century and subsequent French and British colonization.

 Use

 Boubou is usually decorated with intricate embroidery, and is worn on special religious or ceremonial occasions, such as the two Islamic Eid festivals, weddings, funerals or for attending the Mosque for Friday prayer.
 It has become the formal attire of many countries in West Africa.
 Older robes have become family heirlooms passed on from father to son and are worn as status symbols.

-There are female versions of the agbada style in Mali, Senegal, Gambia, Guinea, Niger, Mauritania and many other West African countries.
-An alternative female formal version of the boubou is also called the wrapper.
+There are female versions of the boubou style in Mali, Senegal, Gambia, Guinea, Niger, Mauritania and many other West African countries.

 Clothing

-Boubou as a full formal attire consists of three pieces of clothing: a pair of tie-up trousers that narrow towards the ankles (known as a ṣòkòtò pronounced "shokoto" in Yoruba), a long-sleeved shirt and a wide, open-stitched sleeveless gown worn over these.
+Boubou as a full formal attire consists of three pieces of clothing: a pair of tie-up trousers that narrow towards the ankles known as a ṣòkòtò (pronounced "shokoto" in Yoruba), a long-sleeved shirt and a wide, open-stitched sleeveless gown worn over these.
 The three pieces are generally of the same colour.
 It is made from cotton and richly embroidered in traditional patterns.
-However, modern Yoruba make the Agbada from synthetic cloths that resemble silk in stark contrast to its cotton origins.
+It is worth stating, the Yoruba Agbada is a different clothing and distinct from the Babaringa and Grand Boubou.
+The Agbada is produced in various styles including with aso oke, lace, silk, etc.